-We have presented a new scheme that exploits the reversibility of Stokes flow equations to perform structural restoration.
-While this does not tackle all the issues with the current geomechanical restoration implementations, it improves some of their aspects, such as the replacement of the Dirichlet boundary condition on the top surface by a "natural" body force to drive the reverse deformation, and the use of viscous behavior.
-The FAIStokes code was developed to apply this restoration scheme and allow various tests on its implementation.
+We have presented a scheme that exploits the reversibility of Stokes equations to perform structural restoration on different geological setups.
+While the principle of the method 5 is not new, we have shown that it may be applied on models with faults and a non-flat topography.
+As such, it may improve some of the issues with the current geomechanical restoration implementations that are used for such environments.
+The FAIStokes code was developed to apply this 10 restoration scheme and allow various tests on its implementation.
 Among those tests, we presented three simple models and the results we obtained with them.
 Those results are encouraging, although the numerical method has difficulties dealing with the restoration of salt in the presence of welds.
-The free surface also leads to instabilities in the restoration process which have not been dealt with in an efficient way yet.
+15 The free surface is well managed in our experiment including lateral flow, but also leads to instabilities in the restoration process when the flow inside the models is driven exclusively by density.
+Overall, we still show that combining adaptive grid refinement with the PIC and ALE approaches 20 gives enough accuracy to produce consistent restoration results on different model setups.